 My freshly picked and de-stalked elderberries

-First, a very important word of warning – elderberries. their stems and their leaves are toxic when raw, so don’t be tempted to eat any whilst you pick.
+First, a very important word of warning before making elderberry syrup.
+Elderberries, their stems, and their leaves are toxic when raw.
+So do not be tempted to eat any whilst you pick.
 They contain cyanide and can cause sickness.
-Thankfully when you cook the berries they lose their toxicity, so you’re safe with this recipe as it calls for the berries and their juice to be cooked twice!
+Thankfully when you cook the berries they lose their toxicity.
+You are doubly safe with this recipe as it calls for the berries and their juice to be cooked twice!

 This deliciously spiced elderflower cordial can be served in a multitude of ways – drizzled into oatmeal/porridge, diluted in hot water for a warming drink, served with soda, and more.
 What’s more, it’s got amazing cold and flu prevention properties!

 Fresh elderberriesas many as you can pick – I filled one carrier bag